arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-2.md

 ```

-Neither `sum` nor `quasi_sum` are recursive.<br/>
+Neither `sum` nor `quasi_sum` are recursive.

-Don't try to compile `quasi_sum`, though: C# would complain that it is not able to infer its type.
+We have a couple of little problems here.<br/>
+First: `proper_continuation` is still undefined.<br/>
+Second, `quasi_sum` does not even compile: the poor C#'s type inference is not able to workout the type.
 We need to give the compiler a hand:

 ```csharp
 Func<Func<int, int>, Func<int, int>> quasi_sum =